 Document the Rules

 Put the conventions in CONTRIBUTING.md or your project README.
 Use clear examples showing right and wrong.
 Explain the rationale briefly so the rules stick.
+Consider adding a short guide at ./CONTRIBUTING.md and a folder structure reference at ./docs/architecture.

 Let the Linter Do the Heavy Lifting